-1. Introduction
+Introduction

-1.1 What is a Student Protection Plan?
+1. What is a Student Protection Plan?

-- 1.1.1 Higher education providers must have a Student Protection Plan ('Plan') that is approved by the OfS and reviewed on a regular basis.
+- 1.1.1 Higher education providers must have a Student Protection Plan ('Plan') that is approved by the Office for Students ('OfS') and reviewed on a regular basis.
 Such Plans explain what students can expect if a course, campus, or university closes.
-The aim is to make sure students can complete their studies or are compensated if this is not possible.
-Plans identify potential risks impacting a course, campus or university and explain how risks are managed to protect students' interests.
-This Plan does not address the types of support we offer students in relation to, for example, pastoral matters; such information is available on our website and from the Student Experience team.
+The aim is to make sure students are able to complete their studies or (if this is not possible) compensated.
+Plans identify reasonably foreseeable potential risks that may impact a course, campus or university and explain how risks are managed to protect students' interests.
+This Plan does not address the types of support we offer students in relation to, for example, pastoral matters; such information is available on our website and from the ASK team.
 This Plan is available on our website and should be read in full.
-This Plan is in addition to the protections provided by UK consumer law and does not affect consumer rights. - 1.1.2 For Regent's University London this Plan explains: - The risks we have identified. - Whether those risks are likely to happen. - What we do to reduce the likelihood of a risk happening. - What we do to reduce the impact of a risk on our ability to deliver study opportunities. - Our approach to compensation. - Our approach to communication if a risk impacting our ability to deliver study opportunities happens. - Our approach to offering support if there are choices about study options. - Making a complaint about our delivery of this Plan.
+This Plan is in addition to the protections provided by UK consumer law and does not affect consumer rights. - 1.1.2 For Regent's University London this Plan explains: - The risks we have identified. - Whether those risks are likely to happen. - What we do to reduce the likelihood of a risk happening. - What we do to reduce the impact of a risk on our ability to deliver study opportunities. - Our approach to compensation. - Our approach to communication if a risk impacting our ability to deliver study opportunities happens. - Our approach to offering support if there are choices about study options. - How to make a complaint about our delivery of this Plan.